elmar-hinz/TYPO3.docker-development/README.md

 ### Permanent IP for the local machine within dynamic networks

-In dynamic networks the IP of the local machine is changing.
-Yet you need a permanent IP to point Xdebug to.
-Maybe your DB also stays on the local machine.
+In dynamic networks the IP of the local machine is often changing.
+To get a stable configuration you need a permanent IP to point Xdebug to your IDE.
+If your IDE is on the local machine the same accounts for it.

 Private address spaces: